Cloudstek/scim-filter-parser/README.md

 // Parse a path string, used in for example PATCH operations.
 $pathAst = $pathParser->parse('name[given eq "John"].familyName'); // Cloudstek\SCIM\FilterParser\AST\ValuePath ...
 ```

-Documentation explaining the different AST nodes has yet to be written.
-For now, please see the unit tests in the [tests](./tests) directory for more examples or see the [IETF RFC 7644](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) section 3.4.2.2 for more information about the filter syntax.

 ## Issues